cchang4/platformGame/README.md

 5/20
 Yiru: change the Tile when the player walks accross the floor tile or up the ladder

+5/22
+Catherine: Worked on ladder movements (doesn't quite work)

 5/23
 Yiru: create monster, player loses life when colliding with monster, theres invincible time after the collision, player loses when there no lives left
+Catherine: Worked more on ladder movement (still not there yet but closer now)

 Project outline:
-1. Player movement
+1. Basic player movement (L&R&Jump)
 2. Changing color of platform when player moves over it
+3. Implement monsters
-3. TBD once above is completed
+4. rest TBD once above is completed

 Demo Information:
-TBD
+LevelMap is the main file
+Still working on first level and smoothing out movements